A characterization of Wilson-Lerch primes: The Lerch quotient

 where $B_{p - j}$ vanishes for all even $j$ except $j = p - 1$.
-This identity, in which the sum is really just the usual expansion of $\frac{1}{p^2}\left\{ B_p(p) - B_p \right\}$ with the terms reversed, can be used to obtain congruences like (\ref{eq:LerchWilsonModP2}) to any desired precision, though (\ref{eq:LerchWilsonModP2}) is sufficient for our purpose.
+This identity, in which the sum in the right-hand side is really just the usual expansion of $\frac{1}{p^2}\left\{ B_p(p) - B_p \right\}$ with the terms reversed, can be used to obtain congruences like (\ref{eq:LerchWilsonModP2}) to any desired precision, though (\ref{eq:LerchWilsonModP2}) is sufficient for our purpose.